 If a student is assessed as requiring transportation to a hospital, the school will call an ambulance.

 Parents are asked to advise our Office Staff if their child/ren has contracted a communicable disease.

-Excluded until effective treatment has been carried out.
+- Head Lice – exclude until appropriate treament has commence.
 Upon returning to school, the students need to report to the Front Office for a headlice check before heading to the classroom.

-- Measles 7 days from the appearance of the rash
+- Measles – exclude until 4 days after the onset of the rash.

-- Mumps 10 days from the onset of symptoms
+- Mumps – exclude for 5 days after onset of swelling.

-Our school will ask for a Doctor’s medication plan before any medication will be administered at school.
+Our school will ask for a Medication Agreement before any medication will be administered at school.

 Medication at school should be –

 - Sent only if needed.
-Medication that has to be taken three times per day can be taken before and after school and before bedtime, and not be taken at school at all.
+Medication that has to be taken three times per day can be taken before and after school and before bedtime.

-- Delivered in the original container, with the label from the Pharmacy with the child’s name clearly visible.
-You can ask your pharmacist for a second, labelled container to keep the extra medication at home.
+- Delivered in the original container, labelled from the Pharmacy with the child’s name clearly visible and dosage amounts matching the medication agreement signed by the doctor.